0x9900/AutoFT8/README.md

 ## Auto FT8 YAML Configuration

-- "mongo_server": IP address or hostname of the mongodb database.
+**mongo_server**: IP address or hostname of the MongoDB database.

+    Type: string,
-Type: string, Default: "localhost"
+    Default: "localhost"

-- "bind_address" is the ipaddress of the sequencer.
+**bind_address** is the IP address of the sequencer.

+    Type: string,
-Type: string, Default: "127.0.0.1"
+    Default: "127.0.0.1"

-- "wsjt_port": is the UDP communication port port between the sequenser and WSJT-X.
+**wsjt_port**: is the UDP communication port between the sequencer and WSJT-X.

+    Type: integer,
-Type: integer, Default: 2238
+    Default: 2238

-- "monitor_port": is the UDP communication port between the sequenser and ftconsole.
+**monitor_port**: is the UDP communication port between the sequencer and ftconsole.
 This port is only for AutoFT internal use.
 Do not set that port in WSJT-X configuration.

+    Type: integer,
-Type: integer, Default: 2240
+    Default: 2240

-- "call": Operator call sign.
+**call**: Operator call sign.
-This field is mandatory and shoule be set by the operator.
+This field is mandatory and should be set by the operator.

+    Type: string,
-Type: string, Default: "N0CALL"
+    Default: "N0CALL"

-- "location": Operator location.
+**location**: Operator location.
 This field is used to calculate the distance and azimuth between your station and the calling station.
-This field should be set by the operator.
+The operator should set this field.

+    Type: string,
-Type: string, Default: "CM87vl"
+    Default: "CM87vl"

 [^1]: Signal to Noise Ratio